raspberrypi/picotool/README.md

 ## link

 This command is used to link multiple binaries with block loops into a single larger block loop.
 It can currently link up to 3 files into a block loop.
 It will add the required Rolling Window Delta items to the new block loop, to ensure that everyting is rolled correctly when being executed.
-For examples of it's usage, see the universal examples in pico-examples.
+For examples of its usage, see the universal examples in [pico-examples](https://github.com/raspberrypi/pico-examples?tab=readme-ov-file#universal).

 ```text
 $ picotool help link